 The best recycling technology is compatible with existing systems.
 That’s why we work with material recovery facilities to source and study real, post-consumer plastic waste after industrial sorting.
-To avoid the contaminated run-off made by washing dirty plastics, our chemical process uses a liquid catalyst that doesn’t require plastics to be clean.
 We also shred plastics to increase the surface area available to the reaction.

 To break plastic polymer chains, we must cleave stable carbon-carbon bonds.
-The options are to use high temperature and pressure or to use catalysts.
-Through hundreds of experiments, we’ve identified a catalyst that cuts open polymer chains to trigger a smart chain reaction—at merely atmospheric pressure and a temperature that a water boiler can handle.
-Once the polymer is broken into pieces with fewer than 10 carbon atoms, oxygen from the air adds to the chain and forms valuable organic acid species that can be harvested, purified, and used to make products we love.
+Through thousands of experiments, we’ve identified a combination of reaction conditions that enables the polymer to be broken into lower molecular weight species with oxygenated terminals, forming valuable organic acid compounds that can be harvested, purified, and used to make products we love.

-The world's first short-chain organic acids made from plastic waste
+The world's first chemical intermediates made from plastic waste

-Our product is a mixture of short-chain organic acids containing 4 to 9 carbon atoms.
-No other team has created such products from post-consumer plastic waste!
-Today's organic acids are produced using petroleum, and they’re essential in the production of textiles and materials.
-Our innovation unlocks the potential of using plastic waste to replace oil as a resource for sustainable supply chains.
+Products created from our process include chemical building blocks for synthetic chemistry and synthetic biology: succinic acid, glutaric acid, adipic acid, pimelic acid, suberic acid, and azelaic acid.
+These are the first chemical intermediates made from post-consumer waste!
+Today's intermediates are produced using petroleum, and they’re essential in the production of performance materials, solvents, coatings, and more.
+Our innovation unlocks the potential of using plastic waste to replace fossil fuel as a resource for sustainable supply chains.